jcaffey/dotfiles/guides/vim/README.md

   6. `source ~/path/to/whatever`

 You try.
 If you've pulled this repo and want to learn vim I suggest you use `:r` to read in the aliases to create a list, then practice highighting to write them out.
 Extra protip: vim stores the last 10 files you've opened.
 You can jump to them using `'0` to `'9` if you're jump history with `ctrl+o` is long.

+## Buffers are better than tabs.
+I promise.
+  Buffers are just files that vim has in memory.
+Any file you open will be listed in buffers unless you ask vim to get rid of it with `:bd{buffer-number}`.
+Here are the common buffer commands I use all the time.
+  - `:ls` list buffers
+  - `:b{buffer-number}` switch to that buffer.
+IMPORTANT: vim will ask if you want to save your changes to the file (if it has changed), press y or your changes are gone.
+You have been warned.
+  - `:bd{buffer-number}` close buffer.
+NOTE: if you are editing a file and vim complains about the file being opened in another program (probably another instance of vim) this is the command you need to remove the buffer from vim.
+  - `:vs#{buffer-number}` open buffer in vertical split
+  - `:s#{buffer-number}` open buffer in horizontal split

+## Windows and multiple buffers
+  - `:vert h ctrlp-mappings` open help at ctrlp mappings in vertical split
+  - TODO: bindings + tmux

 ## Working with chunks of text
   For the next three exercises, move your cursor to the line of the instruction text before selecting text.